 See all reviews here.

-Graphic Details: Confessional Comics by Jewish Women will open at London’s Space Station 65 gallery in September!
+Graphic Details: Confessional Comics by Jewish Women is now open at London’s Space Station 65 gallery!

 Graphic Details, which I co-curated, is inspired by a story I wrote for the Forward.
 We’ve had successful runs in New York, San Francisco, Toronto, Washington, DC, Portland, and Miami Beach.

 “Postcard-perfect portraits of glittery skylines provide polished glimpses of urban life.
 But it’s gritty street photography that exposes a city’s throbbing heart.”
 More